Location - Magnetic Island National Park, North Queensland, Australia

 Is best accessed by kayak or boat and is the only place to offer deep water soloing on the island.

-After heavy rain, Magnetic Island creek swell and water rushes down the valleys creating some pretty falls and small pools.
+After heavy rain, Magnetic Island creeks swell and water rushes down the valleys creating some pretty falls and small pools.

 Other place names